Workers’ Compensation Is Important

 If you were injured on the job and filed a claim, you may wonder how many times you can appeal a workers’ comp case.

 Workers’ compensation is a fundamental right for most U.S. employees, and if your injury claim is denied, there is ample opportunity to challenge the decision.
 So, how many times can you appeal a decision?
-There are several potential layers to the appeals process.
-An official appeal in Florida begins with the workers’ compensation appeals board and can extend to the U.S. federal (district) court system.
+There are several potential layers to the appeals process, and an experienced workers’ compensation attorney can assist you with it.

-Disability Benefits to Which You Are Entitled
+Understanding the Disability Benefits to Which You Are Entitled

 If all goes well after a temporary disability claim is reported, you can expect your first workers’ compensation check within 21 days.
 The amount of wage replacement benefits you receive depends upon the authorized medical provider’s assessment and whether you are classified with temporary partial disability (TPD) or temporary total disability (TTD).
 Benefits can continue for up to 260 weeks or until you are (1) released to return to work or (2) declared to be at maximum medical improvement (MMI).